Platform

 Who is eligible for the Cultural Infrastructure Program program?

-To be eligible for the Cultural Infrastructure Program program, you must: Applicant must be located within Northern Development’s service region.
-Applicant must be a local government, registered not-for-profit, registered First Nation band, or wholly owned First Nation development corporation.
+To be eligible for the Cultural Infrastructure Program program, you must: Applicant must be in Northern Development’s service region.
+Open to local governments, not-for-profits, and First Nation entities.

 What expenses are eligible under Cultural Infrastructure Program?